homescriptone/email-domain-validator-for-woocommerce/README.md

 ## Usage

+After activating the plugin, under the WooCommerce menu, you will see "Email Domain Validator for WooCommerce", by accessing the tab it will redirect you to the page where you can activate the option.

-You'll need to activate the option, after that try to pass an order with a no valid email you'll see an error message
+After enabling the option, place an order with an adress email with a weird domain, as soon as it checks and the domain does not exist, an error message is displayed.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.